 The Schulman and Bullard Article Prize

-The Association of Print Scholars invites applications for the Schulman and Bullard Article Prize.
-The Prize is given annually to an article published by an early-career scholar that features compelling and innovative research on fine art prints or printmaking (versus printed matter).
+The Association of Print Scholars invites applications for the tenth Schulman and Bullard Article Prize.
+The Prize is given annually to an article published by an early-career scholar that features compelling and innovative research on fine art prints or printmaking.
 The award, which carries a $2,000 prize, is generously sponsored by Susan Schulman and Carolyn Bullard.
 Following the mission of the Association of Print Scholars, articles can feature aspects of printmaking across any geographic region and all chronological periods.
-Articles will be evaluated by a panel of advanced scholars and print experts for the author’s commitment to the use of original research and the article’s overall contribution to the field of print scholarship.
+Articles will be evaluated by a panel of advanced scholars on the author’s commitment to the use of original research and the article’s overall contribution to the field of print scholarship.

-The Association of Print Scholars invites nominations and self-nominations for the 2017 Schulman/Bullard Article Prize meeting the criteria outlined below:
+The Association of Print Scholars invites nominations and self-nominations for the 2024 Schulman and Bullard Article Prize meeting the criteria outlined below:

 - Authors must have graduated with an MA, MFA, or PhD fewer than 10 years prior to article publication and have less than 10 years of experience as a practicing professional in an academic or museum institution or as an independent scholar.